 This Policy establishes guidelines for the operation of the permanent and temporary exhibitions and has been drafted on the basis of the Quality Policy and in compliance with the Mission, the Vision and Values of the Calouste Gulbenkian Foundation (FCG).
 It should accordingly be taken as a complementary document to be followed by all organizational units and employees involved in this work.

 The FCG wishes its exhibitions to help bring art and culture to a wider public and for its publics to recognize not only the value of their visit, both as an aesthetic experience and in expanding their knowledge, but also the quality of the service and other facilities provided.

 Aware of the demands and the diversity of its publics, the FCG has established the following strategic guidelines for its exhibitions:

-- To share the wealth of the FCG’s art collection with a wide public by presenting the permanent exhibition of the works of the Founder and Modern collections in the Calouste Gulbenkian Museum;
+- To share the wealth of the FCG’s art collection with a wide public by presenting the permanent exhibition of the works of the Calouste Gulbenkian Museum;

 - To promote innovative approaches to forms of artistic, cultural and scientific expression that set up a dialogue between the heritage of the past and contemporary creativity and which foster respect for cultural diversity;